yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 ## Data mapping
 ### **server side**

-if you would to restructure data we provide this method for you
+if you would to restructure data, we provide this method for you

-in first we will add ```$isMapping``` property equal true
+in first, we will add ```$isMapping``` property equal true
 ```php
 // app/DataGrid/PostGrid.php

    protected $isMapping = true;
 ```
-after that, we will add this method is contains callback function return array contain our collection
+after that, we will add this method that contains callback function return array contain our collection
 ```php
 // app/DataGrid/PostGrid.php